 You can either buy a pot of the well-known brand or you make your own (see how easy it is here).
 Just pop it on a tray with a few toys and let your child explore and create.

 Toys that work well with playdough are:

 If some playdough gets in toy nooks and crannies just use a larger ball to stick to the playdough and pull it out.

 5. Mix them up

-You don't need to go mad with a fully themed display like you would find at nursery or school, just bring three or four things together to inspire play, maybe a few toys and a book, and pop them on a low surface or in a basket.
+You don't need a big display like you would find at nursery or school, just bring three or four things together to inspire play (like a few toys and a book), and pop them on a low surface or in a basket.

 Ideas for themes: